BCDH/TEI-Completer/README.md

 We use it in a variety of contexts ranging from morphosyntactic annotation and standardization of historical spellings, to linking words with particular dictionary senses and reference strings with entries in authority files.

-But we hope that this tool will also be of use to other DH scholars who need to populate [TEI](http://www.tei-c.org/Guidelines/P5/) attributes with values stored and maintained elsewhere.
+We hope that this tool will also be of use to other DH scholars who need to populate [TEI](http://www.tei-c.org/Guidelines/P5/) attributes with values stored and maintained elsewhere.

 With the TEI Completer, you can: